cloudberrydb/cloudberrydb-site/docs/db-utilities/db-util-psql.md

 **`\copyright`**

-Shows the copyright and distribution terms of PostgreSQL on which Greenplum Database is based.
+Shows the copyright and distribution terms of PostgreSQL on which Cloudberry Database is based.

 **`\d [relation_pattern]  | \d+ [relation_pattern] | \dS [relation_pattern]`**